tsgates/arch-wiki-markdown/wiki/Securely_wipe_disk.md

 Select a target
 ---------------

 Note:Fdisk will not work on GPT formatted devices.
-Use gdisk instead.
+Use gdisk (gptfdisk) instead.

 Use fdisk to locate all read/write devices the user has read acess to.